voiio/voiio.github.io/product_development.md

 ### Platform announcement Slack channel

 Product, Design, Engineering, and Content team members post every change to go live on the platform into the Slack channel [#platform-announcements](https://voiio.slack.com/archives/C02BXK6R16V).
-This channel serves as a changelog for all employees.
+This channel serves as a changelog for all employees and should include ever change the platform's experience, e.g.

+* new features,
+* bug fixes,
+* content updates,
+* etc.

 ## Meetings & Collaboration

 ### Agile principles

-* Make work visible
+* Make work visible.
-* Meaningful & actionable conversations
+* Meaningful & actionable conversations.
-* Decisions are made, where the work is done
+* Don't ask for permission.
+Decisions are made, where the work is done.
-* Regularly reflect on how we work together
+* Regularly reflect on how we work together.

 ### Stakeholder Meetings